Tom Nichols (academic): Early life and education

 Born in Holyoke, Massachusetts, Nichols grew up in Chicopee, Massachusetts, where he attended public schools in the 1960s and 1970s.
-His paternal grandparents were Greek immigrants, and his mother is of Irish descent.
+His mother is of Irish descent and his paternal grandparents were Greek immigrants.
 He stated in a speech at the Heritage Foundation that he did not come from an educated family, noting that his parents were "both Depression era kids who dropped out of high school".

 Nichols was awarded a BA degree in political science from Boston University in 1983, an MA degree in political science from Columbia University in 1984, a certificate from the Harriman Institute of Columbia University in 1985, and a PhD in government from Georgetown University in 1988.
-His doctoral thesis was entitled The politics of doctrine: Khrushchev, Gorbachev and the Soviet military.
+His doctoral thesis was entitled The politics of doctrine: Khrushchev, Gorbachev, and the Soviet military.

 Nichols is a five-time Jeopardy! champion, winning during regular season play in 1994.
-Nichols initially lost his fifth game, but was invited back due to "a clue discrepancy."
-He later participated in the 1994 Tournament of Champions and the 2005 Ultimate Tournament of Champions, losing in the quarterfinals and the first round, respectively.
+Nichols initially lost his fifth game, but was invited back due to "a clue discrepancy".
+He later participated in the 1994 Tournament of Champions and the 2005 Ultimate Tournament of Champions held by the game show, losing in the quarterfinals and the first round, respectively.
 In a 2022 interview with Newsweek, Nichols advocated for the reinstatement of a five-day limit for winners that had been eliminated in 2003.

 Career

 Following completion of his doctorate at Georgetown University, in 1989 Nichols received a faculty appointment at Dartmouth College.
 He remained there until 1997, teaching political science and Russian affairs.

 Concurrent during his tenure at Dartmouth, Nichols served as legislative aide for defense and foreign affairs to U.S. Senator John Heinz (R-PA).

 In 1997, Nichols became professor of strategy at the U.S. Naval War College, a position he retained until 2008.
 Subsequently, Nichols was named professor of national security affairs at the war college.
 He retired in 2022.
-He also was a senior associate of the Carnegie Council for Ethics in International Affairs that is based in Manhattan (2004-2005).
+He also was a senior associate of the Carnegie Council for Ethics in International Affairs that is based in Manhattan (2004–2005).

 In 2005, Nichols was appointed to visiting and adjunct faculty roles at La Salle University and Harvard University, respectively.
 Nichols was named a fellow at the Harvard John F. Kennedy School of Government in 2008.

 He is a staff writer at The Atlantic and the author of one of its electronic newsletters, The Atlantic Daily.

+Nichols often is featured as a fellow commentator on the Substack publication, To the contrary, by Charlie Sykes.